Gender history: Women's historians and gender histories

-Women's historians and scholars have made the differentiation between the terms “gender” and “sex.”
-Sex was determined to be the biological makeup of an individual, while gender was determined to be the chosen identity of an individual.
+Women's historians and scholars have made the differentiation between the terms "gender" and "sex".
+Sex was defined to be the biological makeup of an individual, while gender was defined to be the chosen identity of an individual.
 Natsuki Aruga has argued that the work of women's historians regarding gender has helped to solidify the distinction between gender and sex.
 Women's studies and feminism form part of the base of gender studies, of which gender history is a sub-field.
 Kathleen Brown has stated that there is a level of difficulty in determining a distinction between women's and gender studies as there is no singular and overarching definition of what it means to be a woman.
 This in turn leads to difficulty in determining a distinction between women's and gender histories.

-While some historians are hesitant to accept the title of "women's historian," others have taken on the title willingly.
+While some historians are hesitant to accept the title of "women's historian", others have taken on the title willingly.
 Those who have accepted the title tend to place a large emphasis on the study of the welfare state in relation to feminist history and the role that gender has played as an organizational factor of the state.
 The focus of feminist historians has also drifted to Democratic Party policy and the realm of policy, including pay-equity, which is a part of both social and political history.